Mamiko Markham: Katagami Uncovered

 Mamiko Markham was one of the participants in MoDA’s research project, Katagami in Practice: Japanese stencils in the Art School.
 Her research used both conventional and infrared photography to examine the katagami stencils in MoDA’s Silver Studio Collection.
 This helped to determine geographical origins, dates and makers.

 The katagami stencils at MoDA date from the late nineteenth century, and were originaly used for printing kimono fabric.
 They are marked with stamps and calligraphic marks which tell us who made them, and where and when.
 But these marks are not always visible to the naked eye, which is why infrared photography can help.
 But even when we have a clear image of a mark, it requires careful analysis to understand exactly what they mean.

-It is necessary to draw attention to the difficulties faced in recognizing the stamps and writings on the Katagami.
+It is necessary to draw attention to the difficulties faced in recognising the stamps and writings on the Katagami.
 The Japanese language has three alphabets, Kanji – the ornate script, plus the two phonetic 50 character alphabets, Hirogana and Katagana.

 Hirogana and Katagana have a number of characters which are similar in appearance, but present no problem when in context in prose, but could be confused in brief markings.
 The number of Kanji taught in school and required to read most of a newspaper is around two thousand.
 A well-read person (such as a professor) may know in excess of five thousand.
 Unicode fonts contain in excess of 76,000 kanji, many of which are considered obsolete.